 What is Part A and Part B of Form No. 16?

 The Form 16 is as per the standard format prescribed by Income tax rules.
-As per that format, it has two parts, Part A and Part B. The Part A contains the basic information about the employer and employee like his address and TAN and PAN and the gross amount of income given by him to employee.
-In Part B, the complete details about different income sources, amounts of income and claimed deductions and the taxes deducted thereon are mentioned.
-Part B is most important for filing I-T Return.
+As per that format, it has two parts, Part A and Part B. The Part A contains the basic information about the employer and employee like his address,TAN,PAN and the gross amount of income given by him to employee.Part B contains the complete details about different income sources, amount of income, deductions claimed and the taxes deducted thereon.
+Part B is most important for filing IT Return.